Let the world be your teacher.

 Many Pomfret students choose to travel in the US or abroad during their time on the Hilltop.
 In doing so, they gain valuable insight into different cultures, different languages, and different ways of seeing.
 More often than not, these lucky students return transformed by their experience, and excited to share what they have learned with others.

-Peru: During Spring Break, students head to Peru.
-Called Peru - Culture and Conquest: Service Learning in Peru's Sacred Valley (HSS Credit), this trip offers students the opportunity to visit the Peruvian Andes, including the UNESCO world heritage sites of Machu Picchu and the former Inca capital, Cusco.
+March: During Spring Break, students head to Peru.
+Called Peru - Culture and Conquest: Service Learning in Peru's Sacred Valley, this course offers students the opportunity to visit the Peruvian Andes, including the UNESCO world heritage sites of Machu Picchu and the former Inca capital, Cusco.
+(HSS Credit)